 By Tobias A. Dorsey

-On any given day a lawmaker, judge, or executive officer--at the federal level or in the states--may be taking an oath to support it.
-Every single day, in Washington and across the country, people draft bills, make policies, and take actions with the Constitution very much in mind.
-Whatever it is they want to do, they need to know if it is legal and legitimate--that is, if it is constitutional.
+Every day, in Washington and across the country, people draft bills, make policies, and take actions with the Constitution in mind.
+Whatever it is they want to do, they need to know if it is legal and legitimate—that is, if it is constitutional.
 Does the government have the power to do it?
 Even so, does it violate separation of powers or state sovereignty or individual rights?

 Those questions must always be asked, and the search for answers must always begin here, in the constitutional text.
-It doesn't hold all the answers, of course--nor can it.
-We have shelf upon shelf of legal opinions and still do not have all the answers.
+It doesn't hold all the answers, of course—nor can it.

 Some parts of the Constitution we know almost by heart.
-We expect to find mention of the Congress, the President, and the Supreme Court--and indeed we do find them.
-Freedom of speech and the right to a jury trial--yes, there they are.
-And yet many things we take for granted are missing.
-The Constitution tells us about the President's State of the Union message, for example, but it doesn't tell us how many Justices are on the Supreme Court.
+We expect to find mention of the Congress, the President, and the Supreme Court—and indeed we do find them.
+Freedom of speech and the right to a jury trial—yes, there they are.

 There are many other things that we might expect to find in the Constitution but never do.
-We can search in vain for a clause that captures a principle like "checks and balances" or "separation of church and state" or "one man, one vote".
-Nowhere does it mention political parties or national parks or innocent until proven guilty.
-And yet what we do find are a great many other words that we had no idea were there.
-Emoluments?
-Letters of Marque and Reprisal?
-Corruption of Blood?
+We can search in vain for a clause that captures a principle like "checks and balances" or "separation of church and state" or "one man, one vote."
+Nowhere does the Constitution mention political parties or national parks or innocent until proven guilty.

-All of those clauses are here--to be read, and pondered, and read again.
-To be skimmed or quoted, but also to be carefully parsed, word by word, perhaps even comma by comma.
-The way it's always been done, ever since 1789, day by day, Congress by Congress, generation by generation.
+The entire Constitution is here—to be read, and pondered, and read again.
+The way it’s been done since 1789, day by day, Congress by Congress, generation by generation.

 Isn't it time you joined in?